-81Among the negative forces described above, RGA erroneously characterizes a new threat of fascist power in the U.S. signified by Trump and his supporters as something that must be opposed at all costs.
+Among the negative forces described above, RGA erroneously characterizes a new threat of fascist power in the U.S. signified by Trump and his supporters as something that must be opposed at all costs.
 Proclaiming that Trump and various alt-right groups represent a new fascist form of rule is to underplay the continuity of white-supremacist brutality since the foundation of the U.S. system itself.
 This is related to RGA's nonsensical support for the strategy of PPW in the U.S. and the formation of base areas.

+The Myth of American Democracy https://thealternativehistoriesblog.files.wordpress.com/2017/03/mythofdemocracy1.pdf

-$^{^{82}\,}The~Myth~of~American~Democracy~https://the$ alternative histories blog.files.wordpress. com/2017/03/myth of democracy1.pdf following remarks on revolutionary strategy and tactics in imperialist countries will help to clarify the tasks in front of us.
+Our hope is that this brief analysis of our contemporary situation, and the following remarks on revolutionary strategy and tactics in imperialist countries will help to clarify the tasks in front of us.